Rebecca Calisi: Advocacy

 Calisi is a fervent advocate for equity in STEM and works to affect tangible change in her scientific community specifically to improve the lives of mothers in STEM.
 After having her first child, Calisi became aware of the lack of support for mothers in science in terms of lack of spaces for lactation at work and conference settings, lack of child-care at conferences, and a lack of an open culture that supports mothers in STEM from early on in the pipeline.

-Calisi has written multiple articles and given many seminars and lectures on the topic of supporting women, mothers, and underrepresented minorities in STEM.
-After one particular conference, Calisi noticed the lack of suitable lactation rooms and she organized a working group of 45 mothers in science to speak up about the issue and request basic needs to support mothers when they are at conferences, necessary components of the career trajectory in academia.
+She has written articles and given seminars and lectures on the topic of supporting women, mothers, and underrepresented minorities in STEM.
+After one particular conference, Calisi noticed the lack of suitable lactation rooms and she organized a working group of 45 mothers in science to speak up about the issue and request basic needs to support mothers working in academia when they are required to attend conferences.
 She, along with the working group, wrote an article that was published in the Proceedings of the National Academy of Sciences discussing the issues mothers face at conferences and how to solve them in a simple, cheap manner.
-Her writing has been featured in the Scientific American as well where she discusses the “publish or perish” culture of academia not being compatible with supporting a family, and that the majority of this burden is placed on mothers making it even harder for women to stay competitive in academia beside their male peers.
+Her writing has been featured in the Scientific American as well where she discusses the "publish or perish" culture of academia not being compatible with supporting a family, and that the majority of this burden is placed on mothers making it even harder for women to stay competitive in academia beside their male peers.

 In Calisi's work with the Center for the Advancement of Multicultural Perspectives on Science (CAMPOS), she has been further focusing on making sure that a culture of inclusivity extends to typically underrepresented background in STEM.
 Using her creativity from a background in art, she just finished a video series highlighting Latina women scientists, of which she is one, to show young Latina students that they can be successful scientists, too.

 Alongside these efforts, Calisi is focusing a component of her lab on Science Communication in order to insure that everyone has access to reputable and understandable information about scientific discoveries.
-Making science accessible is a first step towards making the scientific community inclusive and equity, Calisi says.
-Noted for her efforts in this area, Calisi was recently honored with the role of Science Communications Creative Strategist for the NIH Director's Office Data Commons Project.
+Calisi was honored with the role of Science Communications Creative Strategist for the NIH Director's Office Data Commons Project.